riaanvddool/openlayers-velocity-ts/README.md

   data: data, // see demo/*.json, or wind-js-server for example data service

   // OPTIONAL
-  //minVelocity: 0,          // used to align color scale
+  minVelocity: 0,          // used to align color scale
-  maxVelocity: 10,         // used to align color scale
+  maxVelocity: 10          // used to align color scale });
-  maxVelocity: 10,
-});

 velocity.addToMap(map);